scobanera/Mars-Rovers/README.md

 The API can be accessed here: https://navigation-dot-scobanera-mars-rover-ibm.rj.r.appspot.com/.
 The home path is just reserved to show the API is active.

-For example, a GET request to https://navigation-dot-scobanera-mars-rover-ibm.rj.r.appspot.com/grid/size will return the current plateau size.
+For example, a GET request to https://navigation-dot-scobanera-mars-rover-ibm.rj.r.appspot.com/grid/size will return the current grid size.

 ## Storage

-NASA wouldn't probably like to lose one of its rovers because the location wasn't tracked, therefore it's important to store their location besides the particular session.
-Once a rover has been palced at a specific positions, more commands can be sent.
+Once rovers are palced on the plateau, they will be probably remain on the planet for a few years as most NASA missions.
+It's important to store the Rovers information beyond a single session, and that's why a database is used.
-- _Note: just for the simulation purposes, after refreshing the website the old rovers are not present in the plateau.
+_Note: just for simulation purposes, after refreshing the website the old rovers are not present in the plateau.
 Additionally, after resizing the gird it's assumed that rovers are taken out from the plateau.
-Changing these behaviors would not impact the oeverall design_
+Changing these behaviors would not impact the overall design_

 A MySQL database is used, hosted on Google Cloud SQL: